Shawn Stasiak

-Shawn Emile Stipich (born July 21, 1970) is an American Canadian chiropractor, motivational speaker and retired professional wrestler.
+Shawn Emile Stipich (born July 21, 1970) is an American-Canadian chiropractor, motivational speaker and retired professional wrestler.
 He is best known for his appearances with the professional wrestling promotions the World Wrestling Federation/World Wrestling Entertainment and World Championship Wrestling in the late 1990s and early 2000s under the ring names Shawn Stasiak and Meat.
 Championships held by Stasiak over the course of his career include the WCW World Tag Team Championship and WWF Hardcore Championship.
-Stasiak is the son of former WWF Champion Stan Stasiak.
+Stasiak is the son of former WWWF Champion Stan Stasiak.

 Early life

 Though born in Hayward, California, much of the early years of Stasiak's life were spent on the road, traveling from territory to territory with his dad, before the family eventually returned to Canada and settled in Oakville, Ontario, near Toronto.
 He attended White Oaks Secondary School, where he wrestled in Ontario Federation of School Athletic Associations events.
 After graduating, he attended Boise State University, where he graduated with a Bachelor of Arts in communications.
 During his studies, Stipich made it to second place in the Pacific-10 Conference in two consecutive years.